Same-Sex Couples and Paternity Attorney Long Beach, CA

 (d) He receives the child into his home and openly holds out the child as his natural child.

 (e) If the child was born and resides in a nation with which the United States engages in an Orderly Departure Program or successor program, he acknowledges that he is the child’s father in a declaration under penalty of perjury, as specified in Section 2015.5 of the Code of Civil Procedure.
 This subdivision shall remain in effect only until January 1, 1997, and on that date shall become inoperative.

 (f) The child is in utero after the death of the decedent and the conditions set forth in Section 249.5 of the Probate Code are satisfied.

-FAQ Regarding Same-Sex Couples and Paternity
+FAQ Regarding Same-Sex Couples, LGBT Divorce, And Paternity

 A: The case of In Re Elisa B. is the operative case.
 If during your partner’s pregnancy, you intended to be the other parent, attend doctor’s appointments, signed the birth certificate, or held yourself out as the child’s parent at birth you are likely to be found the presumed parent.